 Cost: Prices range from about CHF 20 to 110, plus shipping

 Honestly, I have not yet eaten at the Auberge du Chalet-des-Enfants, but it has been recommended to me many times, and I hope to visit it soon in the New Year!
 Located in a rural setting in Le Mont-sur-Lausanne, the restaurant is open seven days a week and has a menu with an emphasis on local products.
 The building that houses this restaurant has a long history, dating back some 600 years, which is shared in a new cookbook, “Bonheurs Gorumands au Chalet-Des-Enfants” (in French).
 With photographs, stories and recipes, it gives a flavor of the rich tradition at this well-known institution in the forested hills of Lausanne.

 7. Hand-woven textiles from Tessanda

 Tessanda, located in Sta.
 Maria-Val Müstair in the Swiss canton of Graubünden, specializes in hand-woven textiles.
 According to the local tourism office, it’s the largest hand-weaving factory in Switzerland.
-If you can’t make it out to the factory, TESSANDA has an online store featuring many of its textiles (in German).
-You will find items like brightly-colored washcloths (Abwaschlappen Costains, as shown below) for CHF 25, hand towels for CHF 58 and placemats for CHF 65.
-These textiles are lovely as gifts, and they will most certainly get used!
+If you can’t make it out to the factory, Tessanda has an online store featuring many of its textiles (in German).
+You will find items like brightly-colored washcloths (Abwaschlappen Costains, as shown below) for CHF 25.
+In addition, this company sells hand towels for CHF 58 and placemats for CHF 65.
+These textiles are lovely as gifts.
+And, they will most certainly get used!

 Where to buy: Tessanda